Introduction: Nidhi Company Vs NBFC Company

 Nidhi cannot enter into a Partnership or any other business for borrowing or lending purposes.
 Whereas there is no such restriction for NBFC.

-One has to choose out of the multiple options present.
+One has to choose from the multiple options present.
 The choice is based on multiple factors like capital available, business objective, type pf credit to offer, etc. It always better take a experts advice.
 Feel free to call Corpseed.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.